 It doesn’t happen often, but it may occur.
 Sometimes there is no snow yet at the beginning of November.
 This means you can still get away without heavy boots.
 When there is also a Chinook either from the Brooks Range or the Alaska Range pantyhose is fine.
 The weather is dry and sunny.
 The outfit below is for visiting a bar in such weather.

-In such weather, a short pea-coat is a great stylish option to stay comfortable.
-For what to look for in a pea-coat see the post at this link.
+In such weather, a traditional pea-coat is a great stylish option to stay in thermal comfort.

 Lovely outfits Nicole!
 I would really struggle in such a cold climate but you’re always so stylish!